Request a Free Consultation

 • An intentional act of violence.

-When determining if you have grounds for a wrongful death claim, consider whether your deceased loved one could have filed a personal injury lawsuit had they survived.
-If the at-fault party’s actions were negligent, reckless, or intentional, then your loved one would have had the right to sue.
+When determining if you or your loved one have grounds for a wrongful death claim, consider whether your deceased loved one could have filed a personal injury lawsuit had they survived.
+If the at-fault party’s actions were negligent, reckless, or intentional, then your loved one would have had the right to sue for a death lawsuit.

 Leading Causes of Wrongful Death Claims

-Many different types of accidents can cause a wrongful death.
+Many different types of accidents can cause a wrongful death and may result in a death lawsuit.
 Some of the most frequent incidents that give rise to wrongful death claims include:

 Motor Vehicle Accidents